corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node/corda-firewall-component.md

 - corda
 - firewall
 - component
-title: Firewall Component Overview
+title: Firewall component overview
-weight: 2
+weight: 20
 ---

-# Firewall Component Overview
+# Firewall component overview

 The Corda Firewall (bridge/float) component is designed for enterprise deployments and acts as an application level firewall and protocol break on all internet facing endpoints.
 The `corda-firewall.jar` encapsulates the peer